Gary Gygax: Wargames

 Gygax also collaborated on Tractics with Mike Reese and Leon Tucker, his contribution being the change to a 20-sided spinner or a coffee can with 20 numbered poker chips (eventually, 20-sided dice) to decide combat resolutions instead of the standard six-sided dice.
 He also collaborated with Arneson on the Napoleonic naval wargame Don't Give Up the Ship!

-Dave Arneson adapted the Chainmail rules for his fantasy Blackmoor campaign.
-In the fall of 1972, around late November, Arneson and friend David Megarry, inventor of the Dungeon! board game, traveled to Lake Geneva to showcase their respective games to Gygax, in his role as a representative of Guidon Games.
+Dave Arneson briefly adapted the Chainmail rules for his fantasy Blackmoor campaign.
+In the winter of 1972–1973, Arneson and friend David Megarry, inventor of the Dungeon! board game, traveled to Lake Geneva to showcase their respective games to Gygax, in his role as a representative of Guidon Games.
 Gygax saw potential in both games, and was especially excited by Arneson's role-playing game.
 Gygax and Arneson immediately started to collaborate on creating "The Fantasy Game", the role-playing game that evolved into Dungeons & Dragons.

-Two weeks after Arneson's Blackmoor demonstration, Gygax had produced a 50-page set of rules, and was ready to try it on his two oldest children, Ernie and Elise, in a setting he called "Greyhawk".
+Following Arneson's Blackmoor demonstration, Gygax requested more information from Arneson and began testing ideas for the game on his two oldest children, Ernie and Elise, in a setting he called "Greyhawk".
 This group rapidly expanded to include Kaye, Kuntz, and eventually a large circle of players.
-Gygax sent the 50 pages of rules to his wargaming contacts and asked them to playtest the new game.
-Gygax and Arneson continued to trade notes about their respective campaigns.
-But the final draft contained changes not vetted by Arneson, and Gygax's vision differed on some rule details Arneson had preferred.
+Gygax and Arneson continued to trade notes about their respective campaigns as Gygax began work on a draft.

-Based on the feedback he received, Gygax created a 150-page revision of the rules by mid-1973.
 Several aspects of the system governing magic in the game were inspired by fantasy author Jack Vance's The Dying Earth stories (notably that magic-users in the game forget the spells that they have learned immediately upon casting them and must re-study them in order to cast them again), and the system as a whole drew upon the work of authors such as Robert E. Howard, L. Sprague de Camp, Michael Moorcock, Roger Zelazny, Poul Anderson, Tolkien, Bram Stoker, and others.
+The final draft contained changes not vetted by Arneson, and Gygax's vision differed on some rule details Arneson had preferred.

-He asked Guidon Games to publish it, but the three-volume rule set in a labeled box was beyond the small publisher's scope.
+Gygax asked Guidon Games to publish it, but the three-volume rule set in a labeled box was beyond the small publisher's scope.
 Gygax pitched the game to Avalon Hill, but it did not understand the concept of role-playing and turned down his offer.

-By 1974, Gygax's Greyhawk group, which had started off with himself, Ernie Gygax, Don Kaye, Rob Kuntz, and Terry Kuntz, had grown to over 20 people, with Rob Kuntz becoming co-dungeon-master so that each of them could referee groups of only a dozen players.
+By 1974, Gygax's Greyhawk group, which had started off with himself, Ernie Gygax, Don Kaye, Rob Kuntz, and Terry Kuntz, had grown to over 20 people, with Rob Kuntz operating as co-dungeon-master so that each of them could referee smaller groups of about a dozen players.